thesharpninjas/Ninja.Sharp.OpenMessagingWrapper/README.md

         }
     }
 ```

 ## Receiving messages
 Receive a message could be quite a pain, depending on the specific broker implementation.
-OpenMessaging simplifies message management, you just need to provide, while adding a Consumer, a class, implementing IMessageConsumer.
+OpenMessaging simplifies message management, you just need to provide, while adding a Consumer, a class, implementing `IMessageConsumer`.
 Whenever a message is available for the specified topic, the method ConsumeAsync will be triggered, providing you basic info about the message.
-You just need to specify if the message has been correctly processed (returning MessageAction.Complete), if it needs to be reprocessed (MessageAction.Requeue), or it should be discarded (MessageAction.Reject).
+You just need to specify if the message has been correctly processed (returning `MessageAction.Complete`), if it needs to be reprocessed (`MessageAction.Requeue`), or it should be discarded (`MessageAction.Reject`).

 ``` csharp
     public class LoggerMqConsumer(ILogger<LoggerMqConsumer> logger) : IMessageConsumer